buy Bilas - Traditional Jewelry from Tribal-Artifacts.com

 Pig tusk nose piece with bilum string binding.

-Bone is also used.
-Sometimes a deceased relative's or an enemy's bones are worn as a remembrance and as a way to attract their spiritual power.
+Bone, sometimes a deceased relative's or an enemy's bones, are worn as a remembrance and as a way to attract their spiritual power.
 Among some of the Highland people, smoked human fingers and hands were worn on necklaces.

 Bracelet ornamented with small bones.